bghub-c/Amrutum/README.md

 This repo hosts all the necessary files and folders neede to view the task given to me.

-## Task Description

-The task is to [brief description of the task].
-This task aims to [mention the goals or objectives of the task].

 ## Project Structure